 The command agent supports diff editing for precise code modifications.

-gllm "Read this file to change function name"
+gllm "Read this file @build.sh and change function name"

 ![]() |